 "They started listening.
 And then engaging."

-Part of it was that as soon as I arrived people would ask me absurd things, like, ‘Did you move here for the prison?’ or they would say other racist comments to me.
-My daughter moved here a year later, and we were both being consistently pulled over by the police without due cause.
+Part of it was that as soon as I arrived people would ask me absurd things, like, “Did you move here for the prison?” or they would say other racist comments to me.
+My daughter moved here a year later, and we were both consistently being pulled over by the police without due cause.
 I’d been stopped six times within the first year and a half of living here.
 I was never ticketed, never cited.
 Just stopped.
-I remember one time in particular.
-I was working for the computer literacy skills company, and that morning we were hosting a course graduation for our seniors at a senior center near Chicago, so I got up early to drive there for it.
+I remember one time in particular: I was working for the computer literacy skills company, and that morning we were hosting a course graduation for our seniors at a center near Chicago.

 Sure enough, I got pulled over.
-When the officer got to the window I asked, ‘Why did you pull me over?’
-The officer said, ‘Oh, you resemble a suspect.’
+When the officer got to the window I asked, “Why did you pull me over?”
+The officer said, “Oh, you resemble a suspect.”
 By this point, I had been pulled over multiple times without due cause.
-I said, ‘So you're telling me that there are a bunch of middle-aged, overweight, black women in Oshkosh Wisconsin committing crimes?’
+I said,

 After that, I had had enough.
 I went with two of my white friends -- who had heard many similar stories and shared similar concerns -- to meet with the then Chief of Police.
 We talked to him about my experience and others, experiences that I’d call ‘microaggressions.’
 I brought the experiences I’d had with the police, that my daughter had, and the collective experiences of people of color that I’d met in the community had.